Developer Guide

 5.2.3.
 Design Consideration

-Encapsulating tutorial groups within a GroupManager
+Encapsulating tutorial groups within a GroupManager follows the Separation of Concerns principle,

-by ensuring that all logic and functionality related to a Tutorial group is encapsulated within GroupManager
+by ensuring that all logic and functionality related to a Tutorial group is encapsulated within GroupManager.

 5.3.
 Lesson Manager